ferrucc-io/ferruccio/content/posts/building-product.md

 Once you have a clear idea of where you're going - you can take a step back - and pick the smallest set of features that makes a lovable product.

 You have to be ruthless in this effort.
-If after finishing this exercise everyone in your team isn't in tears and embarassed of the result then you probably didn't cut enough.
+If after finishing this exercise everyone in your team isn't in tears and embarrassed of the result then you probably didn't cut enough.

 The idea here is to set a deliberately ambitious deadline of something like 2 weeks to get to something that works end to end.